NicoloMoretti/barracks/docs/scripting-guide.md

 Points can be summed/subtracted together or multiplied by a scalar (integer)

+There's also the 'timer' variable type, for example if we need 3 timers we can do:

+timer t-oven
+timer t-microwave
+timer t-alarm

+They can be used only inside commands that ask for timers, and commands that ask for timers can only accept them.

 Notice that until now we wrote (true) int the condition, but we could have also wrote 'true' without '()', as true/false are considered primitive values, just like the number (3) resolves to 3.

 Barracks introduces 'else' blocks